CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 ### Security vs Performance

-Our team had to decide whether to incoming authenticate requests for microservices.
-On one hand, if we didn't authenticate these requests, the response time for these requests would be faster as no checks needed to be done.
-On the other, the lack of authentication would make the system vulnerable to attacks such as Denial-of-Service (DOS).
+Our team had to decide whether to authenticate incoming requests for microservices.
+On one hand, if we didn't authenticate these requests, the response time for these requests would be faster because no checks needed to be done.
+On the other, not authenticating incoming requests would make the system vulnerable to attacks such as Denial-of-Service (DOS), where bots can flood the microservices with numerous requests and cause slower response times for our users.

-After some consideration, we decided to enforce authentication using an [API Gateway](#api-gateway-as-reverse-proxy), as doing so would increase the security and stability of our system, and was in our view well-worth the slight decrease in performance.
+We eventually decided to enforce authentication for a select number of endpoints by using an [API Gateway](#api-gateway-as-reverse-proxy) to increase the security and stability of our system, which in our view was worth the slight decrease in performance.

 ### Security vs Usability